osixia/docker-www-redirect/README.md

 **A docker image to redirect www.example.org to example.org or vice versa.**

+This image is intended to be used behind a reverse proxy.

+  - If the requested host is **www.example.org/whatever** the visitor will be redirected to **example.org/whatever**

+  - If the requested host is **example.org/whatever** the visitor will be redirected to **www.example.org/whatever**

 ### Under the hood: osixia/web-baseimage

 This image is based on osixia/web-baseimage.